Addressing nutrition in the post-Malabo Agenda

 Allocating budget for nutrition

 Finance is a key challenge in advancing the continent’s nutrition agenda.
 As Dr Mayaki noted, the budget is the ‘skeleton’ of a strategy.
 Without a budget, strategies cannot be implemented, and no progress is possible.
 He stressed that the Malabo Declaration called on African governments to allocate 10% of their national budgets to agriculture, but progress has been slow—few countries have met this target, and even fewer have set aside dedicated funding for nutrition.
-For example, while the Malabo Declaration called on governments to allocate 10% of their national budgets to agriculture, progress in achieving this target has been slow with few countries meeting this goal and even fewer dedicating funding to nutrition.

 For this reason, national parliamentarians are key.
 However, as Neema Lugangira, a member of the Parliament from Tanzania, noted, parliamentarians tend to focus on food productivitiy and neglect nutrition and healthy diets.
 She called for equipping parliamentarians with data and evidence to help them understand the importance of investing in nutrition.
 “Decision-makers need to see that investing it actually makes business sense to invest in nutrition,” she stated.